Miguel Enríquez (privateer): Second term of Danío

-In 1722, Enríquez alleged in a letter to the Spanish Crown that since his return Danío had only pursued the appropriation of his fortune.
+Later that year, Enríquez fell victim to two embargoes, where his properties remained confiscated until 1724.
+However, the authorities were only able to seize what was registered in his name, with neither jewels or coins being listed in the official forms.
+It is assumed that he hid this portion of his fortune where they could not retrieve it, but despite this, what remained was enough to make him the single wealthiest man in Puerto Rico.
+In 1722, Enríquez alleged in a letter to the Spanish Crown that since his return Danío had only pursued the appropriation of his fortune and done corrupt actions that led to losses in his privateering ventures.
 These accusations were backed by Valdivia and Paris.
 However, the governor was likely simply trying to recover the wealth that he had left in charge of the privateer years before.
 Enríquez tried to bring an end to the conflict by offering a sum between 15,000 and 20,000 pieces of eight to Danío.
 However, this offering was declined.
 Furthermore, both could never agree on the amount of money that was owed due to their previous arrangement, with the governor claiming that it was 42,261 pieces of eight, but the privateer rebuffing that it was a shared debt and that the fortune was spent in critical investments.

-Enríquez even told the king that he possessed a document stating that he was actually the creditor of the governor's fortune and as such owned nothing.
+In a letter addressed to the king, Enríquez claimed that he possessed a document stating that he was actually the creditor of the governor's fortune and as such owned nothing.
 This infuriated Danío, who ordered his incarceration on December 9, 1722.
 Antonio Camino, was also jailed but soon escaped and traveled to Havana.
 Once there, he began collecting positive accounts for his employer.
 Among those that agreed to help were a group of military officials that had been neglected by Danío in October 1720, only to be fully attended by Enríquez.
 After gathering the support, Camino traveled to Spain where he spoke in the privateer's behalf for over a year.
 Valdivia tried to request an excarceration with external help, but Enríquez remained in jail.
 The relationship between the Church functionary and the privateer had been criticized by Danío.
-To further antagonize Enríquez, he created a system of official privateering by reassigning the sloop Santiago, confiscated along his other property.
-Ubides became involved in this venture, but the plan backfired and the ship was captured by a pirate brigantine sailing from Martinique in its first mission.
-The entire blame fell on Danío, who had staffed the boat with an inexperienced crew that did not know how to react once they witnessed a jolly roger.
-Seeking an escape, the governor devised an account where he blamed Camino, claiming that he had provided route information to the pirates, supposedly acting on Enríquez's behalf.
-Danío claimed that the privateer formed an alliance with the pirates so that he could freely import illegal contraband and he even tried to bribe a St. Thomas sailor with 1,000 pieces of eight so that his account had a witness.
-The governor tried to restart the official privateering project, meeting moderate success by mimicking the pirate code's repartition of the loot captured.
+The governor tried to restart the official privateering project by himself, meeting moderate success by mimicking the pirate code's repartition of the loot captured.
 They captured three vessels, two from France and Great Britain and a third one sailed by freebooters.